sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-a-connector.md

 To implement Entitlement List, you must make these changes:

-1. Add the `StdEntitlementListInput` and `StdEntitlementListOutput` commands to the list of commands to import from the `connector-sdk` (lines 13-14).
-You will specify those types of inputs and outputs in your Entitlement List logic.
+1. Add `StdEntitlementListInput` and `StdEntitlementListOutput` to the list of imports from `'@sailpoint/connector-sdk'` at the beginning of the file.

 2. Create a new constant variable, `entitlements`, and define its possible values (line 21):